Electrical Code: Is Your System Up to Standard?

 GFCI Outlet – When and Where Should You Install It in Your Home?

-What’s the Wire Color Code in Quebec?
+What’s the Wire Colour Code in Quebec?

-Source : VL electrique inc.
+Source: VL electrique inc.

 Hot Wires (carry electricity)